appnexus/pyrobuf/README.md

 ```
 Should do the trick!

-To check you may want to make sure the following command does not raise an
+To check, you may want to make sure the following command does not raise an
 exception:

     $ python -c "import pyrobuf_list"

 If it does raise an exception (are you sure you had jinja2 and cython installed
-prior to trying `pip install pyrobuf`?
-Try:
+prior to trying `pip install pyrobuf`?), try:

 ```
 $ pip install pyrobuf -v -v -v --upgrade --force --no-cache